For more blog posts go to: https://digitalbloggers.com/articles/elysiumspassage

 However, for those who haven’t confirmed themselves in such materialistic idolatry, the Holon concept might cause some to recognize that the greater reality lies beyond things outwardly perceived.
 Much as Pascal stated above, C.S.
 Lewis wrote in his science fiction novel, Perelandra: “there seems no centre because it is all centre; there seems no plan because it is all plan.”

-I’ll give the final word to Emanuel Swedenborg, one of the world’s greatest scientist and philosopher.
+I’ll give the final word to Emanuel Swedenborg, one of the world’s greatest scientists and philosophers.
 To all scientists, naturalists and nature worshippers of the 17th Century, and all those yet to come, he had this to say:

 * The word Infiniverse is a conjunctive term sometimes used when speaking of what is called the infinity of the universe.
 This concept, or something like it, has been referred to as the Multiverse or Many Worlds theorem by certain physicists such as John Wheeler.

-** A posteriori reasoning is inductive or derivative from observed facts, whereas a priori reasoning is deductive or presumptive rather than observatory.
-Or, to put it simply, what is prior relates to cause, what is posterior relates to effect.
-The Big Bang theorem would be one such example of what's a priori that often not treated as such.
+** A posteriori reasoning is inductive (or derivative) from observed facts, whereas a priori reasoning is deductive or presumptive rather than observatory.
+Or, to put it simply, what is prior relates to cause, what is a posteriori relates to effect.
+The Big Bang theorem would be one such example of what's a priori that's often not treated as such.
 What caused it?
 To apply a posteriori extrapolations into time is dubious at best, especially when positing a credible a priori explanation… just my opinion.)

 The following comments are among the first Amazon reviews of Elysium’s Passage: The Summit.
 All are Five Stars!
 Others reader reviews are included below, along with excerpts from two professional reviews.
 To read full reviews, go to READER REVIEWS on www.elysiumspassage.com